Slack vs Microsoft Teams in 2026: An Honest Comparison

 Slack has 2,600+ apps in its marketplace with 750,000+ custom bots deployed across all workspaces.
 Teams has roughly 1,400-2,000 apps via AppSource plus deep Power Platform integration.

 Slack advantage: Developer-friendlier API with simpler custom bot creation.
 More third-party integrations, especially for dev tools (GitHub, Jira, Linear, Datadog, PagerDuty).
-The Salesforce integration is native and deep (Salesforce owns Slack since 2021) — CRM records, deal coordination, revenue forecasting, and Agentforce AI agents all work within Slack channels.
+The Salesforce integration is native and deep (Salesforce owns Slack since 2021) -- CRM records, deal coordination, revenue forecasting, and Agentforce AI agents all work within Slack channels.
+If your stack includes any combination of these tools, Slack's integrations are meaningfully better.

 Teams advantage: Native Microsoft 365 integration is unmatched.
 Power Automate creates enterprise workflows without code.
 Power BI dashboards embed in channels.
 SharePoint document libraries, Planner task boards, and Loop components all live natively in Teams.
 Microsoft Graph API enables deep custom integrations across the entire Microsoft ecosystem.
 If your stack is Microsoft-centric, nothing comes close.